rjindael/bigworld/README.md

 This is just an application for me to tinker with OpenGL and get a fundamental grasp of how to perform 3D rendering for video games from C++.
 Thus, I am using C++ and am following [Learn OpenGL](https://learnopengl.com/) to learn OpenGL.
 This also is a means for me to explore C++ game development in general.

+Currently runs on Windows only.
+Builds with Clang 18.1 targeting x86_64-pc-windows-msvc.

 Checklist of things I want to do of varying complexity, in no particular order:

 - [x] Get a basic GL app working (using glad+glfw)